 Hammering the keys of a machine that seems to smile when I search for my words.

 She is beautiful.
 The city.
 Taking you in.

 I do not live in Retrocity, I haunt it.

 Nov 27, 2004

-If he was to ever share these notes with the rest of the world, they would take him for a madman... so I might as well go all the way, and write everything!
+If he was to ever share these notes with the rest of the world, he would be taken for a madman.
+So I guess I might as well go all the way, and write everything!